mallorybobalice/ie-custom-oob-xml-rules/README.md

 This is a [rudementarily tested] working example of modifying the XML manifest used by Microsoft for the 'out of date active-x blocking feature' to add flash 16.0.0.257 and 16.0.0.287 to a blocklist. [or rather not whitelist them]<br/>
 <br/>
 here is a picture of the end result: https://github.com/mallorybobalice/ie-custom-oob-xml-rules/issues/1 <br/>
-Tested on 8.1 ie11, but should be no different for 8-11, IE7<br/>
+Tested on 8.1 ie11, but should be no different for IE8-11 and Win7<br/>
 I've only tested it with flash 16.
 I haven't tested it with 15, 14, etc. <br/>
 <br/>
 The original file is here http://go.microsoft.com/fwlink/?LinkId=517023 <br/>